jstamps91/MediaCV-NFT/README.md

  1. Download, install and run [RabbitMQ](https://www.rabbitmq.com/download.html)
  2. By default, RabbitMQ will listen on port 5672 on all available interfaces.
 Refer to https://www.rabbitmq.com/networking.html if you want to customize your configuration.

-By default, OpenNFT is configured to connect to RabbitMQ hosted on localhost at port 5672.
+By default, MediaCV-NFT is configured to connect to RabbitMQ hosted on localhost at port 5672.
 If you want to change it you can set the `CELERY_BROKER_URL` variable in your command-line environment or inside the `backend/settings_dev.py` file.

 Example value of `CELERY_BROKER_URL`:
 `amqp://guest:guest@localhost:5672//`